egeek/corda/docs/source/index.rst

 Welcome to Corda !
 ==================

-`Corda <https://www.corda.net/>`_ is a blockchain-inspired open source distributed ledger platform.
-If you’d like a quick introduction to distributed ledgers and how Corda is different, then watch this short video:
+`Corda <https://www.corda.net/>`_ is an open-source blockchain platform.
+If you’d like a quick introduction to blockchains and how Corda is different, then watch this short video:

 .. raw:: html